McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Introduction

 where $K_t(R)$ is an $\mathbb{R}_{+}$-valued function and $\|\cdot\|_{2,var}$ stands for the weighted variation distance.
 Furthermore, under certain additional assumptions (see $(\mathbf{A2}')$-$(\mathbf{A2}''')$ in Theorem \ref{th1}), we also prove the pathwise uniqueness for (\ref{eq01}) and then derive the desired existence and uniqueness results.
 Note that Ren et al.~\cite{RTW} recently introduced a technique of local approximation, which is applicable to path-distribution dependent stochastic transport type equations.
 However, such technique is unsuitable in the case of locally monotone conditions (e.g. (\ref{ass0})).
-To solve this problem here we combine the technique of Euler type approximation with the martingale approach, and then we are in the position to conclude the existence of strong solutions to (\ref{eq01}) by applying the modified Yamada-Watanabe theorem introduced in \cite{HW1}.
+To solve this problem here we combine the technique of Euler type approximation with the martingale approach.

 Compared to the existing works (e.g.~\cite{E1,GHM,Hu,KL,LMSWY,RTW}), for the existence of strong solutions, we here assume the locally monotone condition (\ref{ass0}) and utilize the weighted variation distance to measure the distance among distributions, which is more general than that considered in the aforementioned references.
-In fact, this result generalizes the classical work by Krylov and Rozovskii \cite{KR} to the McKean-Vlasov case, the difference compared to \cite{KR} is we need to impose some growth condition on the coefficients (see $(\mathbf{A4})$ in Theorem \ref{th1}) instead of the local integrability (cf.~\cite[(3.1)]{LR1}) due to some technical restrictions.
+In fact, this result generalizes the classical work by Krylov and Rozovskii \cite{Kr,KR} to the McKean-Vlasov case, the difference compared to \cite{Kr,KR} is that we need to impose some growth condition on the coefficients (see $(\mathbf{A4})$ in Theorem \ref{th1}) instead of the local integrability (cf.~\cite[(3.1)]{LR1}) due to some technical restrictions.
 For the uniqueness of solutions, as we mentioned before, it does not hold if the drift is merely locally Lipschitz, thus we shall provide different type assumptions (i.e.~$(\mathbf{A2}')$-$(\mathbf{A2}''')$ in Theorem \ref{th1}) to guarantee it, which also helps us to extend the corresponding results to the infinite dimensional case.

-Another motivation of considering MVSDEs is that it plays an important role in characterizing nonlinear Fokker-Planck-Kolmogorov (FPK for short) equations (cf.~\cite{BR1,BR2,S1,WFY,WFY1} and references therein).
-As an important application of Theorem \ref{th1}, we could investigate the following Granular media equations
+Another motivation of considering MVSDEs is that it plays an important role in characterizing nonlinear Fokker-Planck-Kolmogorov (FPK for short) equations (cf.~\cite{BR1,BR2,HSS,S1,WFY,WFY1} and references therein).
+As one application of Theorem \ref{th1}, we could investigate the following granular media equations

 where the potential $V:\mathbb{R}^d \rightarrow \mathbb{R}$, the interaction functional $W:\mathbb{R}^d \rightarrow \mathbb{R}$ and